AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   `zeroPowerAccelerationMultiplier`.
 This determines how fast your robot will decelerate as a factor of how fast your robot will coast to a stop.
 Honestly, this is up to you.
 I personally used 4, but what works best for you is most important.
 Higher numbers will cause a faster brake, but increase oscillations at the end.
 Lower numbers will do the opposite.
-This can be found on line `101` in `FollowerConstants`.
+This can be found on line `107` in `FollowerConstants`, named `zeroPowerAccelerationMultiplier`.
 The drive PID is much, much more sensitive than the others.
 For reference, my P values were in the hundredths and thousandths place values, and my D values were in the hundred thousandths and millionths place values.
 To tune this, enable `useDrive`, `useHeading`, and `useTranslational` in the `Follower` dropdown in FTC Dashboard.
 Next, run `StraightBackAndForth`